mongodb/docs/source/includes/tabsets/connstring/fact-scram-roles.rst

-.. admonition:: Necessary MongoDB Roles
+.. note:: Necessary MongoDB Roles

    The MongoDB user that authenticates to the backing databases must have the following roles: